Editor's note: This article has been updated since its original publication to include additional relevant content.

-Since 9/11, the federal government has spent a great deal of money on facial-recognition technology, with grants in the millions of dollars going to state and local governments for database creation.
-Even though government databases contained pictures of both of the Boston suspects, technology could not match surveillance footage to database images.
+Since the Sept.
+11 terrorist attacks, the federal government has spent a great deal of money on facial-recognition technology, with grants in the millions of dollars going to state and local governments for database creation.
+Even though government databases contained pictures of both of the Boston bombing suspects, technology could not match surveillance footage to database images.

 Before addressing the limitations of today’s technology, let’s discuss how one type of facial-recognition technology works.

-Several factors limit the effectiveness of facial-recognition technology:
+Despite the benefits, there are four factors that limit the effectiveness of facial recognition technology:

 Image quality affects how well facial-recognition algorithms work.
 The image quality of scanning video is quite low compared with that of a digital camera.
 Even high-definition video is, at best, 1080p (progressive scan); usually, it is 720p.
 These values are equivalent to about 2MP and 0.9MP, respectively, while an inexpensive digital camera attains 15MP.
 The difference is quite noticeable.